What Are Easements, And How Might Having One Affect My Property?

 Some easements will benefit you as a homeowner, but others can cause a burden.
 Whereas an easement always benefits the person who has been granted the right to an easement.

-Anytime you’re considering buying a home, you want to do your research and find out if there are any easements on that property.
-A title search will generally notify a prospective buyer when easements affect the property they’re looking to purchase.
+Any time you’re considering buying a home, you’ll want to research and find out if there are any easements on that property.
+A title search will generally notify a prospective buyer when easements affect the home they’re looking to purchase.

 However, not all easements have been properly recorded.
-This can happen when an easement is in the process of being created or if an easement has been created and never recorded.
+This situation can happen when an easement is in the process of being created or if an easement has been created and never recorded.
 Some properties may have implied easements, which are easements that are not written down or noted in a legal document, but only exist when there is a need for them.

 Almost all homes do have some kind of easement on them, and most easements are not problematic.
-The important thing is to know about them because most easements don’t come with an expiration date.
+The important thing is to know about them ahead of time because most easements don’t come with an expiration date.

 They typically will run with the land, which means they don’t expire when property ownership changes.
 If you’re concerned about an easement on a property you’re considering buying, it’s a good idea to consult with a real estate attorney.

-An easement appurtenant is when an easement runs with one parcel of land but benefits another parcel of land.
-The parcel that benefits is called the dominant tenement, and the other parcel on which the easement exists is called the servient tenement, or sometimes the servient estate.
+An easement appurtenant is when an easement runs with one parcel of land but benefits another.
+The parcel that benefits is called the dominant tenement, or the dominant estate, and the other parcel on which the easement exists is called the servient tenement, or sometimes the servient estate.